OCA/operating-unit/sales_team_operating_unit/README.rst

 * Adds the Operating Unit (OU) to the Sales Team.

-* The user’s default Operating Unit (OU) is proposed at the time of creating the Sales Team.
+* The user's default Operating Unit (OU) is proposed at the time of creating the Sales Team.

 * Security rules are defined to ensure that users can only see the Sales Team